top of page

 One day, while playing on a boat, she accidentally drowned in the sea.

-Jing Wei hated the sea for taking away her young life, especially after seeing more people had lost their lives there.
+Jing Wei harbored a deep resentment toward the sea for taking her young life, especially after witnessing more people lose their lives to its depths.

-Hence, she used her beak to pick up branches and small stones and throw them into the sea, trying to fill them up.
+Therefore, she used her beak to pick up branches and small stones, hurling them into the sea in an attempt to fill it up.

 Jing Wei Filling the Sea